nolanylin/nolanylin.github.io/_pages/research.md

 {% include figure image_path="/assets/images/cluster2019v2.png" %}

 ## Emissions and Characteristics of Air Pollutants
-I use self-designed sampling or reaction experimental systems equiped with commercial monitoring devices or instruments to charaterize the emissions of air pollutants and their physical, chemical, and optial properties.
+Self-designed sampling or reaction experimental systems equiped with commercial monitoring devices or instruments are applied to charaterize the emissions of air pollutants and their physical, chemical, and optial properties.
->Experimental systems and monitoring instruments: smoke chamber, smoke sampling and dilution system etc.;
->Pollutants: gaseous precusors, fine particles, black carbon, secondary organic compounds, etc..
+>The experimental systems and monitoring instruments include smoke chamber, smoke sampling and dilution system etc..
+The target pollutants under study invole gaseous precusors, fine particles, black carbon, secondary organic compounds, and so on.
+>One of such work has employed self-designed smoke sampling platform [(Zhang et al., 2019)](https://www.sciencedirect.com/science/article/pii/S1352231012005407):
+{% include figure image_path="/assets/images/biomasburing2009.png" %}

 ## Miscellaneous Environmental Effects of Human Activities
 I am working with other researchers to reveal other environmental effects of human activities, e.g., human health effect of air pollution, water-food-energy nexus, etc..